What is a List 99 Check?

 Some of the roles or duties defined in the children’s barred list include:

 – Offering Guidance

 and any other position which is considered as being in regulated activity with children.
-These will often be roles that require an Enhanced DBS check.
+These will be roles that require an Enhanced DBS check.

 How Does Someone End up on the Barred List?

-An individual who included on the Barred List is there because of a conviction or caution that they have received and considers them a risk towards Vulnerable Adults and/or Children (depending on which check is being done).
+An individual who is included on the Barred List is there because of a conviction or caution that they have received and considers them a risk towards Vulnerable Adults and/or Children (depending on which check is being done).

 What Job Roles Require a Barred List Check?